cometbft/cometbft/docs/tendermint-core/using-tendermint.md

 See the
 [UPGRADING.md](https://github.com/cometbft/cometbft/blob/main/UPGRADING.md)
 guide.
 You may need to reset your chain between major breaking releases.
-Although, we expect Tendermint to have fewer breaking releases in the future (especially after 1.0 release).
+Although, we expect CometBFT to have fewer breaking releases in the future (especially after 1.0 release).